10 Montessori ideas for a child's bedroom

 Spaces dedicated to movement and creativity

-Here are some elements to integrate to reinforce these spaces:- Mirror at child height: a low-mounted mirror enables toddlers to observe themselves, reinforcing their body awareness.
+- Mirror at child height: a low-mounted mirror enables toddlers to observe themselves, reinforcing their body awareness.

 - Safety: make sure everything is safe: protected sockets, wall-mounted furniture, non-toxic materials.